Editor’s note: This deal was supposed to go through March 24, 2017, but Wells Fargo discontinued it early.

 - You get the $250 bonus within 45 days of qualifying for it.

-- Wells Fargo will charge you a monthly service fee of $10 for your checking account unless you do one of these three things each month: maintain a $1,500 balance, make $500 in direct deposits or make 10 debit card purchases.
+- Wells Fargo will charge you a monthly service fee of $10 for your checking account unless you do one of these three things each month: maintain a $1,500 daily balance, make $500 in direct deposits or make 10 debit card purchases.

 Wells Fargo’s Very Bad Year